Undecidability of the Spectral Gap (full version): Quasi-periodic tilings

 \subsection{Robinson's tiling}

 We now describe Robinson's quasi-periodic tiling.
 It was discovered by Robinson in 1971 \cite{Robinson} as a tool to simplify Berger's proof of the undecidability of the tiling problem \cite{Berger}.

-Robinson's tiling is based on the five basic tiles showed in \cref{fig:Robinson-tiles} and all those that can be obtained from them by rotation or reflection.
+Robinson's tiling is based on the five basic tiles showed in \cref{fig:Robinson-tiles} and all rotations and reflections thereof.
 Tile~(a) is called a \textit{cross}, whereas tiles~(b)\nobreakdash--(e) are called \textit{arms}.
 In a valid tiling, arrow heads must meet arrow tails.
 As drawn, cross~(a) is said to face up/right.
-An arm is said to point in the direction of its only complete central arrow.
+With this orientation convention, two consecutive crosses (meaning with no other cross in between them) in the same row or column are said to be facing each other, or to be back-to-back, as shown in \cref{fig:cross-orientation}.
+An arm is said to point in the direction of its unique complete central arrow.
+Arrows that do not start or end in the mid-point of a square's side are called \textit{side arrows}.

-For each one of the five basic tiles of \cref{fig:Robinson-tiles}, we introduce two possible colours, red or green, to each of the side arrows (note that there is one tile without colour) with the following restrictions: at most one colour may be used horizontally and at most one colour may be used vertically; for the cross, the same colour must be used in both directions; for tile~(b) one colour must be used horizontally and the other colour vertically.
-Moreover, we impose the restriction that green crosses must appear in alternate positions in alternate rows (and maybe in other positions too).
-This can be achieved by adding parity markings to the above tiles: the additional arrows showed in \cref{fig:parity-markings}, which should match properly in any valid tiling, with the following rules: parity marking (a) is associated with green crosses, parity marking (b) with horizontal green arrows, and (c) with vertical green arrows.
-Parity marking (d) is associated with all tiles.
+For each one of the five basic tiles of \cref{fig:Robinson-tiles}, we introduce two possible colours, red or green, to each of the side arrows (note that there is one tile without colour) with the following restrictions: colours must match between adjacent side arrows; at most one colour may be used horizontally and at most one colour may be used vertically; for the cross, the same colour must be used in both directions; for tile~(b) one colour must be used horizontally and the other colour vertically.
+Moreover, we impose the restriction that green crosses must appear in alternate positions in alternate rows (and potentially in other positions too).

+The latter can be achieved by adding parity markings to the above tiles: the additional arrows showed in \cref{fig:parity-markings}, which should match properly in any valid tiling, with the following rules: parity marking~(a) is associated with green crosses, parity marking~(b) with horizontal green arrows, and~(c) with vertical green arrows.
+Parity marking~(d) is associated with all tiles.
 It is important to remark here that parity markings ``live in a different layer'' than the five basic tiles.
 That is, arrows from the parity markings must match only those from the parity markings and arrows from the basic tiles must match only those from the basic tiles.
+Note that the parity markings \cref{fig:parity-markings} already form a closed set under rotation and reflection---(c)~is the rotation of (b)---in contrast to the five basic tiles of \cref{fig:Robinson-tiles} which are extended to the full set by including all rotations and reflections.

-If we now draw only the red collared lines, one possible tiling of the plane looks like \cref{fig:tiling}, which has the crucial (for our purposes) quasi-periodic structure consisting of squares of increasing size.
+If we now draw only the red coloured lines, one possible tiling of the plane looks like \cref{fig:tiling}, which has the crucial (for our purposes) quasi-periodic structure consisting of interlocking squares of increasing size.